flex0geek/Disassembler-Assembler-yan85/README.md

 # Simple Disassembler & Assembler for Yan85

-This is a simple disassemlber / assember for yan85 could be used in pwn.college challenges, the scripts are not perfect.
+This is a simple disassembler/assembler for yan85 that could be used in pwn.college challenges, the scripts are not perfect.

-Yan85 have 3 bytes `op, arg1, arg2`
+Yan85 has 3 bytes `op, arg1, arg2`

 ### Registers
 ------